mstaniak/Talks/README.md

 # Talks
 Conference talks that I gave

+**2019**
+-Conference talks:
+    * Kraków: _In Search of Interpretable Features to Explain Decisions of Black Box Models_ - a talk during the TFML 2019 conference at the Jagiellonian University.

 **2018**
   - Conference talks:
     * Stralsund: _DALEX: Descriptive mAchine Learning EXplanations .
 Tools for exploration, validation and explanation of complex machine learning model_ - keynote talk on the AG Dank meeting (working group of Gesellschaft für Klassifikation).